iiasa/message_ix/doc/reporting.rst

 API reference
 =============

-.. currentmodule:: message_ix.reporting
+.. currentmodule:: message_ix.report

-.. automodule:: message_ix.reporting
+.. automodule:: message_ix.report

 Top-level classes and functions
 -------------------------------

-:mod:`message_ix.reporting` provides:
+:mod:`message_ix.report` provides:

 .. autosummary::

    Reporter

-The following objects from :mod:`genno` may also be imported from :mod:`message_ix.reporting`.
+The following objects from :mod:`genno` may also be imported from :mod:`message_ix.report`.
 Their documentation is repeated below for convenience.

 .. autosummary::